Siddharth903/Nvidia-smi_undetected_kernel/README.md

 ## Nvidia-smi_undetected_kernel
-If you install CUDA and and NVIDIA drivers properly still problem persist watch the tutorial and understand the secure boot working with 3rd party packages.
+If you install CUDA and and NVIDIA drivers proprietary still problem persist watch the tutorial and understand the secure boot working with 3rd party packages.

 ## Reason It does'nt work with secure boot!
 1. Nvidia-smi only works with proprietary NVIDIA drivers, not the open kernel (nouveau-like) ones